Tataouine: Dinosaur (Tataouinea hannibalis)

 Numerous fossils, including vegetal, trees, animals, and dinosaurs footprints have been found in the region, several being exhibited at the local Museum of Earth Memory.
-Among dinosaurs, Tataouinea is a genus of rebbachisaurid sauropod dinosaurs with avian-like bone structures described in 2013.
+Among dinosaurs, Tataouinea is a genus of rebbachisaurid dinosaurs with avian-like bone structures described in 2013.
 Additional fossil material was described in 2015.
 The generic name, "Tataouinea", references the city of Tataouine, while the specific name, "hannibalis", honors the Carthaginian general Hannibal Barca.